78 pilot whales were slaughtered near a cruise ship carrying marine conservationists

 A representative for the Faroe Islands government did not immediately respond to NPR's request for comment on Sunday's hunt.

 Long-finned pilot whales, which are technically a species of dolphin, are a medium-sized marine mammal that dwells in the North Atlantic, known for their bulbous head and sickle-shaped flippers.
-They're protected under the Marine Mammal Protection Act, but not currently listed as an endangered species.
+They're not currently listed as an endangered species, but as a sign their population may be on the decline due to human activity, the species is listed under the Marine Mammal Protection Act in the U.S..

 The mammals live in social pods of up to 20 individuals, organized into a larger school of hundreds of animals — a social structure that makes them easy targets for whalers, according to the National Oceanic and Atmospheric Administration.